Guaiacum (Guaiacum Sanctum)

 herbal Guaiacum

-Guaiacum, scientifically known as Guaiacum sanctum, is a rare medicinal herb native to the Caribbean and parts of Central America, revered for its potent therapeutic properties.
+Guaiacum, scientifically known as Guaiacum sanctum, is a rare medicinal herb native to the Caribbean and parts of Central and South America, traditionally valued for its therapeutic properties.

 Table of Contents